Leonard Skinner's Simple Man, and that can only mean one thing on this radio program, all things self-proclaimed simple man.

 So that's not a big factor.

-Uh I don't think Biden's position in Michigan is particularly strong.
+I don't think Biden's position in Michigan is particularly strong.

 I think Trump could win that state.

-Um that's what that was all about.
+That's what that was all about.

-Um Trump's got a lockdown, he knows it.
+Trump's got a lockdown.

-Um because Nikki Haley does have some Republican supporters, and Trump needs those people.
+He'd be smart not to even mention Nikki Haley's name again because Nikki Haley does have some Republican supporters and Trump needs those people.

-Uh why is Nikki Haley still in the race?
+Why is Nikki Haley still in the race?

-I get a lot of mail.
+I get lots of mail.

-Um there are two reasons she's in the race.
+There are two reasons she's in the race.

-Number one, she's going for two thousand twenty-eight, and she wants to get as much name recognition as possible, so why not hang in if people are gonna give me millions of dollars, which they are.
+Number one, she's going for 2028 and she wants to get as much name recognition as possible.

 She lost badly there.

-Uh then Nevada was a disaster when in the caucus what she or the primary, she lost what two to one to none of the above.
+Then Nevada was a disaster when in the caucus, what she, or the primary, she lost, what, two to one to none of the above, and then 21 in her home state.

 Polls aren't looking good.

-Uh why don't you bail out now and regroup and come back in 2028, four years from now, it's an open primary.
+Why don't you bail out now and regroup and come back in 2028?

 She keeps it forever.

-I mean you've got to build that war chest up as much as she can.
+I mean, you've got to build that war chest up as much as she can.

 Nikki Haley will drop out a week from today.